bvavra/MIDI_Accordion/circuit.md

 nextTitle: Final Assembly
 ---

-//This will be the tutorial for designing the circuit layout.
-I'll go over what I did and have lots of pictures/sketches available, but stress other options that are available.
+[//]: # (This will be the tutorial for designing the circuit layout.
+I'll go over what I did and have lots of pictures/sketches available, but stress other options that are available.)

 ### Goal